LarsPauwels/Blockchain-Salesforce/README.md

 The features tha will be added in the future:
 *  Extensive work on the validation of transaction data.
 *  Extensive work on the validation of the blocks added to the chain.
 *  New end-point for companies.
-So that a peer can be linked to a campany.
+So that a peer can be linked to a company.
 *  Adding storage for images and/or files.
 So you can add the url to the transaction data.
 *  Adding creation/updated date to the peers and copanies.
 *  Adding a switch between username and email for the login end-point.